 Critical examination of main procedures for making moral decisions.
 Application of ethical ideas to contemporary moral issues.
-This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.
-This course satisfies the Modes of Inquiry requirement for Understanding the Individual and Society.

-PHIL 211: Hist of Ancient & Medieval Philosophy Examination of the development of philosophical ideas from 5th century B.C. through Middle Ages; emphasis on Plato, Aristotle, Augustine, and Aquinas.
-This course satisfies the Modes of Inquiry requirement for Interpreting Texts.
-Semester Hours: 3
+PHIL 211: History of Ancient and Medieval Philosophy

+Examination of the development of philosophical ideas from 5th century B.C. through the Middle Ages; emphasis on Plato, Aristotle, Augustine, and Aquinas.